 05 of 11

 Many drinks, both shots and cocktails, use a rum float for one very specific purpose.
 By topping a drink with high-proof rum, you can set it on fire.
-That is what elevates the flaming Dr. Pepper from good to great.
+That is what takes the flaming Dr. Pepper from good to great.

 It is a spectacle really, but a fun one nonetheless.
 The shot is made of amaretto, topped with 151-proof rum, and lit aflame.
 Blow it out, drop it in a pint of beer, and you'll find out how it got the name.